hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/31/2025: Last few days we worked on setting up our pcb.
 I brought all of our parts then Suley lost one so we have to reorder.
 Now we ordered 5 of every part and will work on our new pcb.
 We also bought a programmer for our ESP32 since we forgot to add a program header.
 I now have to work on fixing the UI for colors and auto page refreshing.

 11/4/2025: Worked on finishing my progress on the webapp as well as finishing the individual progress report.
 We are meeting today at 5 to do some work and discuss.

+11/13/2025: This week I worked on cordinating with the machine shop to ensure our test stand would be finished.
+We have come to the final design of the test stand and they are finishing assembly.
+Soon enough we will have completed and begin testing.
+Just waiting on the PCB from course staff.